Bartek16194/DCS-CRT-Carrier-Recovery-Tool/README.md

 -It allows the CASE 2 when cloud coverage is less than 6/10.<br>
 -It does not allow the execution of CASE 1, despite potential visibility above 5 miles, due to the lack of a method to determine visibility during precipitation.<br>

+# In game usage
+Select 'Other' from the comms menu, and then choose 'CRT - What CASE?'

 # Installation
 ### Prerequisites
 [Only latest MOOSE](https://github.com/FlightControl-Master/MOOSE/releases)